How to remain in compliance with medical billing codes with remote monitoring of clinical patients.

 Effective RPM providers design their platforms to be auto-timed, so that services perfectly fit into the time-based coding requirements of RPM.
 This creates a system that makes it impossible to incorrectly bill service provision, as the attestation of time spent on care is completely automatic.

-In this capacity, these platforms actively remove audit risk, and make implementing and scaling remote patient monitoring programs simple and secure.
+In this capacity, these platforms actively reduce audit risk, and make implementing and scaling remote patient monitoring programs simple and secure.

 With providers like Accuhealth, doctors don’t have to stress about learning yet another program, or be inundated with a complicated new system that is difficult to navigate.
 Instead, these third-party services lead clinics and providers through the whole process, and manage remote patient monitoring programs in their entirety so that there is no room for mistakes.

-This model guarantees safety in deployment by providing the exact framework and guidelines to remain completely compliant with all billing codes.
+This model helps provide safety in deployment by providing the exact framework and guidelines to remain completely compliant with all billing codes.

 Anticipating Regulatory Changes